5.1 Test Planning, Strategy, Entry Criteria, and Exit Criteria

 Testers in Iteration and Release Planning

-In release planning, testers help refine backlog items, identify product and project risks, estimate test effort, define the release-level test approach, and make acceptance criteria testable.
+In release planning, testers help refine backlog items, identify product and project risks, estimate test effort, define the release-level approach, and make acceptance criteria testable.
 They can spot missing non-functional expectations such as response time, accessibility, security, recoverability, or compatibility.

 In iteration planning, testers examine individual stories in more detail.
-They break testing into tasks, challenge ambiguous acceptance criteria, identify needed test data, select useful test techniques, and estimate effort.
+They break testing into tasks, challenge ambiguous acceptance criteria, identify needed test data, select techniques, and estimate effort.
 This is a shift-left contribution because defects in requirements and examples are cheaper to fix before implementation.

 Exam Traps